yc4ny/Mining-Real-World-Graphs/README.md

 ```
 Detected communities will be in the form of a `.json` file which can be found in  `output` folder. <br/>

+#### Running Baseline Community Detection Algorithms
+Other community detection algorithms such as the Girvan Newman, and the Louvain's algoirithm can be found in `baseline_tests/communitydetection` folder.
+Update the `test.py` with the algorithm you wish to test and run the file.

 ## Graph Partitioning - Kernighan-Lin
 <p align= "center">
 <img src="readme_img/kl.png" width="400" height="300" alt="KL" class="center" /><br/><br/>